 Mike: I knew that dog was on the menu in North Vietnam.
 But I hadn’t expected to see roast dogs being sold at a stand directly across from our downtown hotel.
 This was a serious shock, and one I had a hard time getting over.

 Jürgen: The actual size of Hanoi is stunning.
 If you’re only staying in Hanoi’s Old Quarter you’d think that Hanoi is just a small little town.
-Go up to the Hanoi Lotte Center Rooftop Bar and let the city’s true size sink in.
+Go up to the viewing platforms of the Lotte Center or the Landmark 72, and let the city’s true size sink in.

 Mike: The Old Quarter of Hanoi was really disappointing since we’d heard so many wonderful things about it.
 But we hated (almost) everything about this section of town… the party-bro backpackers, the price-gouging, the thirty-four restaurants named “Gecko”, the endless touts hawking Sapa tours.
 Awful.